lopentu/lopetools/README.md

 I tried combining the agent and tagger into one app, but the agent hangs when it calls the tagger.
 I must be doing something wrong. 🤷‍♂️

+Use something like `tmux` to start the frontend, agent, and tagger in separate terminals so they can run even when you close the terminal.

 To start the frontend, run

 ```bash